iamkash/intellispec-landing/IMAGE-OPTIMIZATION-README.md

-# Image Optimization Tools for IntelliSpec Landing Page
+# Image Optimization Tools for intelliSPEC Landing Page

 ## 🚀 Two Ways to Optimize Your Images